 November 1st to December 15th for a January 1st, 2019 effective date

 Premera Blue Cross: 6%, Molina: 10.7%.
 Coordinated Care/Ambetter: 14.2%, Kaiser Permanente: 29.8%

 .
 (2018 Increases: Premera Blue Cross: 35.5%, Molina: 61.2%.
 Coordinated Care/Ambetter: 45.9%, Kaiser Permanente: 28.3%)

-These are the only four carriers offering 2018 individual plans in King, Snohomish & Pierce counties.
+These are the only four carriers offering individual plans in King, Snohomish & Pierce counties.
 All have limited provider networks.
-Regence and Lifewise are both withdrawing from King, Pierce & Snohomish counties.
+Regence and Lifewise withdrew from King, Pierce & Snohomish counties in 2018.

 For individuals that need insurance it comes down to six options: